shufanhe/MyRecipe/docs/iteration_report_6.md

 Week 7
 ----------------
 Tasks:
-1. User Stories:
+1. Shufan:
-   - Incorporate a separate table for ingredients in the database
-   - Restrict creator to only select from the given categories when they create a recipe.
-   - Upload images for recipes
+   - Update homepage layout so it is responsive in different sizes of screen.
+   - Tasks that still need completion from last week.

+2. Khanh:
+   - Improve uploading image in post recipe.
+   - Improving search recipe so it does not show all results at once.

+3. Diana
-   - Finish off front-end for all pages.
+   - Finish tasks from last week.
-   - Finish/refine unit-tests to check edge-cases.

 Assigning:
 ------------------